cheungjoshua/scheduler/README.md

 Please confirm system running Node v15.x.x and python2 before run npm install.
 App and dependencies will not work properly with v16 and up.

-Schedular-api is required to run schedular app locally.

 ## Dependencies